gaopeng32/my_website/content/home/teaching.md

 subtitle = ""

 # Order that this section will appear in.
-weight = 50
+weight = 60

 +++

-I am a teaching instructor for the following courses at University X:
+I served as a teaching assistant for the following course at Princeton University:

-- CS101: An intro to computer science
+- ELE/COS 432 Information Security

-- CS102: An intro to computer science
+I served as a teaching assistant for the following courses at Shanghai Jiao Tong University:

-- CS103: An intro to computer science
+- VE401 Probabilistic Methods in Engineering
-- CS104: An intro to computer science
+- VE230 Electromagnetics I
-- CS105: An intro to computer science
+- VV256 Applied Calculus IV
-- CS106: An intro to computer science
+- VV255 Applied Calculus III
-- CS107: An intro to computer science
+- VV156 Applied Calculus II